-But not all Tinder matches are made in heaven.
-When you’re using the app, it can be exciting to find a match.
-When you and the other user have both swiped right on each other’s profiles, you can begin a conversation, introducing yourselves to one another and generally speaking about your interests, personality, and hobbies.
-While this can lead to plenty of great conversations—and potentially great dates—often times you’ll find a connection isn’t properly made, or is lost in translation between two users.
+It’s very exciting to receive a match in Tinder.
+It means a new beginning, a new conversation, getting to introduce yourselves to one another and sharing that connection.
+This can lead to plenty of great conversations—and potentially great dates.
+Unfortunately, sometimes the connection fades, or is lost in translation between two users.
 If you’ve ever found yourself in a conversation with another Tinder user, only to find they’ve suddenly disappeared, or you’ve received a notification of a new match, only to open your app and find a lack of new notifications, this is the guide for you.
 Here’s how to tell if you’ve been unmatched on Tinder.

 Consider Yourself Blocked